Start Here: GAIL 101 Courses

 Register Now

-The GAIL - Research & Prospect Management class provides annual giving and major giving development officers with the tools and access to solicit donations.
+The GAIL - Research & Prospect Management class provides major and annual giving development officers with the tools and access to solicit donations.
 We will discuss how to track Plans on constituent profiles with your RPM liaison.

 Do you assist a fundraiser, but won’t have a portfolio of your own?
-You’ll still take Research & Prospect Management, but some reports may not be available to you.
+You may still take Research & Prospect Management (or a Fundraiser Assistance class), but some reports may not be available to you.
 Click the link above to register.

 Events Management